History of Thomas Massie in Timeline

 June 27, 2021: Sued Nancy Pelosi over mask fines

-On June 27, 2021, Massie, along with Representatives Marjorie Taylor Greene and Ralph Norman, announced that they were suing Speaker Nancy Pelosi after being fined for refusing to wear masks on the House floor.
+On June 27, 2021, Massie announced that he, along with Representatives Marjorie Taylor Greene and Ralph Norman, were suing Speaker Nancy Pelosi after being fined for not wearing masks on the House floor.

-In July 2021, Thomas Massie voted against the bipartisan ALLIES Act, which would increase the number of special immigrant visas for Afghan allies of the U.S. military.
+In July 2021, Thomas Massie voted against the bipartisan ALLIES Act, which would increase special immigrant visas for Afghan allies of the U.S. military.

-September 2021: Only Republican to Vote Against Funding for Israel's Iron Dome
+September 2021: Only Republican to Oppose Iron Dome Funding

 In September 2021, Thomas Massie was the only Republican to vote against $1 billion of funding for Israel's Iron Dome missile defense system.

-December 4, 2021: Criticized for Christmas photo with guns
+December 4, 2021: Drew criticism for posting family Christmas photo with guns

-On December 4, 2021, Massie faced criticism after posting a family Christmas photo on his Twitter account featuring an assortment of guns, shortly after the 2021 Oxford High School shooting.
-He expressed that he did not intend to offend with the card.
+On December 4, 2021, Massie faced criticism after posting a family Christmas photo featuring an assortment of guns on his Twitter account, shortly after the Oxford High School shooting.

 December 2021: Sole Vote Against Uyghur Forced Labor Prevention Act